Pedro Ciriaco: Arizona Diamondbacks

-Ciriaco was signed by the Arizona Diamondbacks as an amateur free agent in 2003.
+Ciriaco was signed by the Arizona Diamondbacks as an amateur free agent on February 28, 2003.

-In 2005, Ciriaco played for the Diamondbacks' advanced rookie team, the Missoula Osprey.
-He then played for the team's A affiliate, the South Bend Silver Hawks in 2006.
-He spent the next two seasons with the Advance A class Visalia Oaks, gaining a promotion to Double-A Mobile Bay Bears in 2009.
+In 2005, Ciriaco played for the rookie-level, the Missoula Osprey.
+He then played for the Single-A South Bend Silver Hawks in 2006.
+Ciriaco spent the next two seasons with the High-A Visalia Oaks, gaining a promotion to Double-A Mobile Bay Bears in 2009.
 Ciriaco then began 2010 with Triple-A Reno Aces.
 At the beginning of the season, Baseball America ranked Ciriaco as the infielder with the best arm in the Diamondbacks' minor league system.

 Pittsburgh Pirates

 On July 30, 2010, Ciriaco and Chris Snyder were traded to the Pittsburgh Pirates in exchange for D. J. Carrasco, Ryan Church and Bobby Crosby.
-He was assigned to the Pirates' AAA club, the Indianapolis Indians.
-Ciriaco was a late season call-up for the Pirates and made his major league debut on September 8, 2010.
+He was assigned to the Pirates' Triple-A affiliate, the Indianapolis Indians.
+Ciriaco was a late season call-up for the Pirates and made his major league debut on September 8.
 He hit an RBI double in his first Major League at-bat, off Cristhian Martínez of the Atlanta Braves.
-He would play in eight games for Pittsburgh that season.
+Ciriaco would play in eight games for Pittsburgh that season.

 During the team's 2011 spring training, Ciriaco posted a .333 batting average while playing in a team-high 26 games.
 On March 27, 2011, he returned to Indianapolis after the Pirates named Rule 5 selection Josh Rodriguez to the team's Opening Day roster.
 The announcement came moments after Ciriaco and Rodriguez helped the Pirates defeat the Tampa Bay Rays by scoring on a throwing error in the bottom of the ninth inning to give the team a 5–4 victory.

 In Indianapolis, Ciriaco played at second, third, shortstop and center field.
-He was non-tendered by the Pirates in mid-December after appearing in only 23 major league games in 2011.
+He was non-tendered by the Pirates on December 12, after appearing in only 23 major league games in 2011.